Bridging The Gap

 ...MONSOON TROUGH/ITCZ...

-The monsoon trough enters the Atlantic through the coast of
+The monsoon trough enters the Atlantic near 15N16W and extends

 ...GULF OF MEXICO...